kazoomarc/writings/technical/The sum of handshakes problem.md

 When I was young, a friend gave me a puzzle, `how many handshakes are there in a meeting of 10 persons where everyone must shake  shake hands once and only once?` .
 That time I had no means that I could find the answer really fast. [pause a minute to try to find the answer].

-At _first glance the only_ efficient way for the persons to shake hands is to line them in order something like a line.
+The efficient way for the persons to shake hands is to line them in order something like a line.

 [[image]]